COMPANY

 NUREL is 50 years old with 350 employees and produces 16,000 tons per year of compounds, 27,000 tons per year of polyamide polymer, 2,000 tons per year of recycled polymer and 7,200 tons per year of nylon continuous yarn.

-NUREL develops and presents a new range of PBT and PET based compounds products, under the Terylene brand, expanding our markets in the automotive and electrical sectors.
+NUREL develops and introduces a new range of PBT and PET based compounds , under the Terylene brand, expanding our markets in the automotive and electrical sectors.

-In line with the company's commitment to the environment, 22,568 solar panels are installed on the floor and roofs of NUREL's industrial area, making it one of the largest off-grid self-consumption facilities in Europe.
-Given the growing demand for more sustainable plastics, a second INZEA biopolymer extrusion line is commissioned.
+In line with the company's commitment to the environment, 22,568 solar panels are installed on the floor and roofs of the NUREL industrial area, making it one of the largest self-consumption facilities in Europe with no discharge to the grid.
+Given the growing demand for more sustainable plastics, a second INZEA is launched.